C2SP/C2SP/age.md

 follows: the first 11 bytes are a big endian chunk counter starting at zero and incrementing by one for each subsequent chunk; the last byte is 0x01 for the final chunk and 0x00 for all preceding ones.
-The final chunk MAY be shorter than 64 KiB and MAY be empty.
+The final chunk MAY be shorter than 64 KiB but MUST NOT be empty unless the whole payload is empty.

 This is a STREAM variant from [Online Authenticated-Encryption and its Nonce-Reuse Misuse-Resistance][STREAM].
 It is similar to those used by [Tink][]